iansharff/microsoft_movies/README.md

 ## General Information
 - Exploring data from Box Office Mojo, IMDb, Rotten Tomatoes, The Numbers DB to extrapolate actionable insights on the types of genres that are doing the best at the box office.
 - The theoretical client has created a new studio and wants to develop original video content. <br>
--In order for the client to successfully compete with its competitors, the client tasked our team to determine three recommendations on what type of films they should create.
+- In order for the client to successfully compete with its competitors, the client tasked our team to determine three recommendations on what type of films they should create.

-## Technologies Used
+## Programming Language and other tools
 - Python
-- Jupyter notebook
+- Jupyter notebook, Pycharm
 - draw.io

 ## Features